TIBCOSoftware/snappydata/docs/monitoring/configure_logging.md

 17/11/07 16:42:05.115 IST serverConnector<tid=0xe> INFO snappystore: GemFire P2P Listener started on  tcp:///192.168.1.6:53116
 ```

-This is the recommended PatternLayout to use for SnappyData logging.
+This is the recommended PatternLayout to use for TIBCO ComputeDB logging.

 When using a custom **log4j.properties**, and the mentioned layout cannot be used or when using AsyncAppender, then a custom appender `ThreadIdAppender` has been provided that can be inserted as the first appender to get the same output.